dkuska/golpy/README.md

+# golpy

 golpy is an implementation of Conway's Game of Life (and other life-like cellular automata)

 Inspired by golly (https://sourceforge.net/projects/golly/)